-Your source water comes from the Detroit River, situated within the Lake St. Clair, Clinton River, Detroit River, Rouge River, Ecorse River, in the U.S. and parts of the Thames River, Little River, Turkey Creek and Sydenham watersheds in Canada.
-The Michigan Department of Environmental Quality in partnership with the U.S. Geological Survey, the GLWA, and the Michigan Public Health Institute performed a source water assessment in 2004 to determine the susceptibility of potential contamination.
-The susceptibility rating is on a seven-tiered scale from "very low" to "very high" based primarily on geologic sensitivity, water chemistry, and contaminant sources.
-The susceptibility of our Detroit River source water intakes were determined to be highly susceptible to potential contamination.
-However, all four GLWA water treatment plants that use source water from Detroit River have historically provided satisfactory treatment of this source water to meet drinking water standards.
+Your source water comes from the Detroit River, situated within the Lake St. Clair, Clinton River, Detroit River, Rouge River, Ecorse River, watersheds in the U.S. and parts of the Thames River, Little River, Turkey Creek, and Sydenham watersheds in Canada.
+The Michigan Department of Environmental Quality in partnership with the U.S. Geological Survey, the Detroit Water and Sewerage Department, and the Michigan Public Health Institute performed a source water assessment in 2004 to determine the susceptibility of GLWA's Detroit River source water for potential contamination.
+The susceptibility rating is based on a seven-tiered scale and ranges from very low to very high determined primarily using geologic sensitivity, water chemistry, and potential contaminant sources.
+The report described GLWA's Detroit River intakes as highly susceptible to potential contamination.
+GLWA's Springwells water treatment plant that draws water from the Detroit River has historically provided satisfactory treatment and meets drinking water standards.

 GLWA has initiated source-water protection activities that include chemical containment, spill response, and a mercury reduction program.
-GLWA participates in a National Pollutant Discharge Elimination System permit discharge program and has an emergency response management plan.
-If you would like to know more information about this report or a complete copy of this report please, contact your water department (734) 728-1770.
+GLWA participates in the National Pollutant Discharge Elimination System permit discharge program and has an emergency response management plan GLWA has an updated Surface Water Intake Protection plan for the Belle Isle Intake.
+The plan has seven elements that include: roles and duties of government units and water supply agencies, delineation of a source water protection areas, identification of potential sources of contamination, management approaches for protection, contingency plans, siting of new water sources, public participation, and public education activities.
+If you would like to know more information about the Source Water Assessment report, please, contact GLWA at (313) 926-8127.